Accounting considerations

 • Annual accounts must be prepared according to a standard format and presented to the mercantile registry within 7 months of the year end.
 Some companies do not comply with this requirement and prefer to risk a possible fine, although it should be pointed out that the mercantile registry will not allow other documents, deeds, signing powers etc. to be registered if accounts are not up to date.

-• Audits are required for most companies, the only exception being small companies who do not meet the minimum requirements.
-The audit profession is relatively young as legislation was only introduced in the last 20 years or so, and is largely dominated by the big international companies.
+• Audits are required for most companies, although many smaller companies who do not meet the minimum requirements are exempt.
+The audit profession is largely dominated by the big international companies, with a few local firms also making their mark.
 The accounts must present a true reflection (imagen fiel), similar to US and UK requirements.